August 23, 2005

-Today, that omission will be rectified during a ceremony at NASA's Dryden Flight Research Center in California to honor the three civilian research pilots who flew the X-15 into space.
+On Tuesday (Aug.
+23), that omission was rectified during a ceremony at NASA's Dryden Flight Research Center in California honoring the three civilian research pilots who flew the X-15 into space.

-Astronaut wings will be awarded to former NASA research pilots William H. "Bill" Dana and posthumously to John B. "Jack" McKay and Joseph A. Walker for their flights that exceeded 50 miles in altitude.
+Astronaut wings were awarded to former NASA research pilots William H. "Bill" Dana and posthumously to John B. "Jack" McKay and Joseph A. Walker for their flights that exceeded 50 miles in altitude.

-The private ceremony, scheduled to take place Tuesday afternoon before an audience of 200 invited guests and NASA Dryden employees, will include presentations by Kent Rominger, NASA's Chief of the Astronaut Corps and by Johnny Armstrong, an X-15 test engineer and current Deputy Director of the Access to Space Office at the Air Force Flight Test Center, Edwards Air Force Base, Calif.
+The private ceremony before an audience of 200 invited guests and Dryden employees, included presentations by Kent Rominger, NASA's Chief of the Astronaut Corps and by Johnny Armstrong, an X-15 test engineer and current Deputy Director of the Access to Space Office at the Air Force Flight Test Center, Edwards Air Force Base, Calif.

-Among the guests expected to attend are several of the other X-15 test pilots, including Scott Crossfield and Joe Engle, who received USAF astronaut wings and flew the Space Shuttle as a NASA astronaut.
+Among the guests were other X-15 pilots, including Scott Crossfield and Joe Engle.
+Engle received astronaut wings from the Air Force and flew the space shuttle as a NASA astronaut.

-Unlike the Air Force wings, which are physically a metal pair of wings, the distinction that Dana and the families of McKay and Walker will accept is to be more ceremonial in nature.
-Each will receive a certificate, a Velcro-backed badge of the type NASA astronauts adorn on their flight suits, and the actual flight logs from their now recognized space flights.
+Unlike the Air Force wings, which are physically a metal pair of wings, the distinction that Dana and the families of McKay and Walker accepted were ceremonial in nature.
+Each received a certificate, a Velcro-backed badge of the type NASA astronauts adorn on their flight suits, and the actual flight logs from their now recognized spaceflights.

-The honor officially establishes Walker as only the 11th person to fly in space and the the 7th American by his first wings-qualifying flight on January 17, 1963.
-McKay is the 26th space explorer (13th U.S. astronaut) by his flight on September 28, 1965.
-Dana ranks as the 35th human to leave Earth (and 21st American) by November 1, 1966.
+The honor officially establishes Walker as the 11th person to fly in space and the the 7th American by his first wings-qualifying flight on Jan.
+17, 1963.
+McKay is now the 26th space explorer (13th U.S. astronaut) by his flight on Sept.
+28, 1965.
+Dana ranks as the 35th human to leave Earth (and 21st American) by Nov.
+1, 1966.

-Of the three, McKay broke the 50 mile barrier only once, Dana twice and Walker three times.
+Of the three, McKay broke the 50-mile barrier once, Dana twice and Walker three times.

-Two of Walker's fights also exceeded 328,000 feet or 62 miles altitude, the internationally accepted boundary of space set by the Fédération Aéronautique Internationale.
+Two of Walker's fights also exceeded 328,000 feet (or 62 miles) altitude, the internationally-recognized boundary of space set by the Fédération Aéronautique Internationale.

 In total, 13 of the 199 X-15 flights reached space.
-Aside from the six space flights achieved by NASA pilots, the seven others were flown by Air Force pilots Robert White, Robert Rushworth, Engle, William Knight and Michael J. Adams.
+Aside from the six spaceflights achieved by NASA pilots, seven others were flown by Air Force pilots Robert White, Robert Rushworth, Engle, William Knight and Michael J. Adams.
 Only three of the eight X-15 astronauts - White, Engle and Dana - are still living.

-After flying the X-15 (including its last flight in October 1968), Dana served as a research pilot for the Air Force's X-20 Dyna-Soar program.
-He led NASA's lifting body program during the late 1960s and 1970s.
-In 1993, Dana was named Chief Engineer at NASA Dryden until 1998 when he retired.
+After flying the X-15 (including its final flight in October 1968), Dana served as a research pilot for the Air Force's X-20 Dyna-Soar program.
+He led NASA's lifting body test program during the late 1960s and 1970s.
+Dana served as Chief Engineer at NASA Dryden from 1993 to 1998, when he retired.